codingburgas/class-2018-projects-csharp-RVVelichkova18/README.md

 ## Hello, I am Radina! ✨

-This is my solution for our internship assigment.
-I have to develop a Project Management application that manages the operations of an IT company.
+This is my solution for the final project.
+Software that regulates the sales of wood in the country and its export.

 ---